On this page:

 Service is part of our school’s culture.
 Through service-learning, students engage with the community, and learn as participants at events, programs, and activities.
 The university has earned recognition from the Carnegie Foundation for the Advancement of Teaching for advancing student learning through community engagement.

-View the International Studies Minor degree requirements in the University Catalog.
+View the International Studies Minor degree requirements in the Academic Catalog.

 The International Studies program fosters life-long learning by providing you with the tools of language, critical thinking and analysis.
 The major prepares you to assume your role as an effective and informed global citizen while laying the groundwork for promoting international understanding.